Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - It is not usually possible to submit an application for a milestone extension or a suspension of registration retrospectively (ie after the event).

-- If you are submitting personal circumstances about a progression exam viva or a progress review meeting which is just about to take place (eg within four days including weekends) you must get in touch with your Director of Studies and the Graduate School as soon as possible by phone or email.
+- If you are submitting personal circumstances about a progression exam viva or a progress review meeting which is just about to take place (eg within four days including weekends) you must get in touch with your DoS and the Graduate School as soon as possible by phone or email.
 This is so that examiners/reviewers can be notified and alternative arrangements put in place.

 - If you need to submit personal circumstances during the final assessment period you must follow the procedures in the personal circumstances guidance note about contacting the Graduate School urgently.